syncfusion-content/js-api-docs/api/js/ejTreeView.md

 <td class="name">
  preventTargetExpand </td>
 <td class="type"><span class="param-type">boolean</span></td>
-<td class="description">if the parent node will be prevented from auto expanding; otherwise, false</td>
+<td class="description">if it is true, the parent node will be prevented from auto expanding; otherwise, it work's usually </td>
 </tr>
 <tr>
 <td class="name">